chrispalmo/.files/README.md

 # .files

-The unsung hero of my digital life, my personal .files repository.
+The unsung hero of my digital life.
 A trove of scripts and configs that transforms any computer into a familiar friend.

 ## install deps